 You can modify this to suit your tastes by trying out different fruits or even a compote in place of the apples.
 I’ve also tried it with brown sugar in place of cinnamon, but I really like the flavor of the cinnamon more.
 It’s all about personal preference with this recipe.
 The best part is you can serve it with crackers if you’d like, but the crescent roll actually acts as the perfect vehicle for eating the deliciously ooey-gooey brie.
 I prefer to keep any leftover apple slices to serve with the finished product because they’re great for scooping up any stray cheese.

-So, if you’ve found yourself needing a delicious dish this weekend (or at any point in the future), consider trying out this baked brie appetizer.
+So, if you’ve found yourself needing a delicious dish this holiday (or at any point in the future), consider trying out this baked brie appetizer.
 Have some fun with it, but don’t expect to bring any home with you.

 Table of Contents

 1 canister of crescent rolls

 Scrape away part of the rind from the brie and discard.
 (You can elect to keep all of the rind if you prefer, but I find that it’s easier to eat if you remove part of it.)

 Slice the apples.
 I prefer them a little thinner, 1/4-inch thick or less.

 Unroll the crescent roll, and seal any seams between the individual crescent triangles.

 Place the brie in the center of the sheet of crescent roll.